rapidDevGroup/autoCMS/README.md

     * It will then bring you to a basic CMS to edit all your content.

+# Please note: the master branch is in development!

 ## Tags Examples

 #### Text Tags